Some of the most common reasons why a driver might accidentally strike a pedestrian include:

 Failing to look for pedestrians in the crosswalk during a right turn

 Using their phone to call, text, or email

 Driving while otherwise distracted

-If a driver hits a pedestrian while crossing the road in a crosswalk, the victim can suffer significant injuries such as broken or fractured bones, head trauma, brain injury or permanent damage, nerve damage, spinal cord injury, and potentially permanent injuries as to render the pedestrian to become quadriplegic or paraplegic.
+If a pedestrian was hit by car while crossing the road in a crosswalk, the victim can suffer significant injuries such as broken or fractured bones, head trauma, brain injury or permanent damage, nerve damage, spinal cord injury, and potentially permanent injuries as to render the pedestrian to become quadriplegic or paraplegic.

 Unfortunately, this type of accident is all too common in the city of Los Angeles, where motor vehicles are everywhere.
 Crosswalks are not always a safe place to cross from one side of the road to the other, recent studies analyzed some of the most common areas where pedestrians had been victims in accidents and hit and run incidents.
 Downtown Los Angeles alone contained nearly 50 intersections where pedestrians had been struck at higher than usual rates.
 Unsurprisingly, there were also determined to be higher than usual pedestrian-related accidents along some of the busiest tourist areas in and around Hollywood and Sunset Boulevards.